Guidance for PAHs:

-As a default alternative for the most common types of cPAH mixtures, MDH recommends estimating the cancer potency of an environment sample by multiplying the B[a]P concentration in a mixture by a factor of seven (7) and comparing the result to media-specific criteria for B[a]P .
-If significant fractionation of the original mixture has occurred in the environment (typically from significant movement through groundwater or air) MDH recommends using a site-specific surrogate whole mixture or the relative potency method rather than the default surrogate whole mixture method.
-MDH makes specific recommendations on cancer risk evaluation of PAH mixtures, relative potencies of individual cPAHs, important cPAH analytes, and determining appropriate analytical detection limits in the MDH “Guidance for Evaluating the Cancer Potency of Polycyclic Aromatic Hydrocarbon (PAH) Mixtures in Environmental Samples”, dated August 15, 2013 (PDF: 247KB/13 pages).
+As a default surrogate whole mixture alternative for the most common types of cPAH mixtures, MDH recommends estimating the cancer potency of an environment sample by multiplying the B[a]P concentration in a mixture by a factor of seven (7) and comparing the result to media-specific criteria for B[a]P. If significant fractionation of the original mixture has occurred in the environment (typically from significant movement through groundwater or air) MDH recommends using a site-specific surrogate whole mixture or the relative potency method rather than the default surrogate whole mixture method.
+MDH makes specific recommendations on cancer risk evaluation of PAH mixtures, relative potencies of individual cPAHs, important cPAH analytes, and determining appropriate analytical detection limits in the MDH “Guidance for Evaluating the Cancer Potency of Polycyclic Aromatic Hydrocarbon (PAH) Mixtures in Environmental Samples", dated October 31, 2014 (PDF: 263KB/15 pages).

 MDH recommends that all cPAH cancer risk evaluations include the use of age-dependent exposure estimates in combination with age-dependent adjustments to potency. [see: Risk Assessment Advice for Incorporating Early-Life Sensitivity into Cancer Risk Assessments for Linear Carcinogens (PDF: 29KB/3 pages)]